d33pster/pasta-man/README.md

 ## Usage

 - To run `Pasta-Man`, run the following in the terminal/CMD.
+This will open up GUI.

     ```bash
-    pasta-man
+    $ pasta-man
+    ...
     ```

-- To show version information, run the following in terminal/CMD
+- To show full list of CLI commands supported by `pasta-man`, in terminal/CMD, run:

     ```bash
-    pasta-man -v # or pasta-man --version
+    $ pasta-man -h # or pasta-man --help
+    Pasta Man v1.1.1
+    helptext
+      |  -h or --help                     : show this help and exit.
+      |  -v or --version                  : show version and exit.
+      |  -p or --path                     : show install path and exit.
+      |  -rmc or --remove-configurations  : remove existing configs.
+[Warning] This is irreversible.
+      |  -dwl or --doc-w-list             : list all modules of pasta-man.
+Enter the full-module-name for docstring.
+      |  -i or --import                   : import a passwords file.
+Only files exported by pasta-man can be imported.
+      |                                     Syntax: pasta-man --import
+      |  -e or --export                   : export passwords.
+      |                                     Syntax: pasta-man --export <export-format>
+      |                                     Available export formats -> ['csv', 'xlsx']
+      |  -s or --search                   : search a keyword in keyword-type.
+      |                                     Syntax: pasta-man --search <keyword-type> <keyword>
+      |                                     Available keyword types -> ['target', 'target-type', 'username']
     ```

 ## Troubleshooting